 - Measure the dry ingredients (brown rice flour, brown sugar, salt, baking soda) and mix in a large bowl.

-- In a separate bowl, mix wet ingredients (melted fat, eggs, maple syrup, vanilla)
+- In a separate bowl, mix wet ingredients (melted fat, mashed banana, maple syrup, vanilla)

 - Add the wet ingredients to the dry ingredients using a wooden spoon or spatula to lightly mix the two together.
 Be careful not to overmix.